 1. This conclusion refers strictly to the exposures that are “restricted in extent”, not the fossil bed itself.
 The exposures are the exposed sections of rock, which is the proverbial tip of the iceberg.
 Most of the fossil bed in the area is located beneath grass and trees.
 Therefore, this statement has no bearing on the scale or extent of the fossil bed.

-2. This statement is in reference to the earlier-mentioned 4km² to the south of Birk Knowes that was surveyed and which did not reveal the Jamoytius Horizon.
-Could this be of any significance?
+2. This statement is in reference to the earlier-mentioned 4km² to the south of Birk Knowes where rocky outcrops were surveyed which did not contain the Jamoytius Horizon.
+Could this be of significance?
 Consider the following two points:

 a) It was the wrong area to survey.
 The bedding plane of the Jamoytius Horizon travels across the surface in a roughly east-west direction from Birk Knowes, not south.
 The area to the south of Birk Knowes is the flank of Nutberry Hill.
-The fossil bed already dips into the hill at Birk Knowes.
-So it was no surprise that the Jamoytius Horizon was not found in the surveyed area.
+The fossil bed already dips east into the hill at Birk Knowes.
+Therefore, it was no surprise that the Jamoytius Horizon was not found in the surveyed area to the south, which is younger in age.
 As the NMS team measured the angle and direction of dip of the beds at Birk Knowes, it is remarkable that they should choose the wrong area to survey.

 b) This approach was like looking for a needle in a hay stack.
 As around 99.9% of the landscape is covered in grass and trees, this area is poorly exposed.
 Even if the NMS had surveyed the right area, the odds of finding another exposure of the Jamoytius Horizon would have been remote.

 What this tells us is that the report’s most important finding was gained through surveying the wrong area, through a method unlikely to produce results, and that this statement has no bearing on the fossil bed at Birk Knowes.
-As a consequence it is not possible to close Birk Knowes on the basis of this conclusion.
-Because this statement is strictly in reference to the exposures, it does not concur with any of SNH’s claims.
+As this statement is strictly in reference to the exposures, it does not concur with any of SNH’s claims.
 We must therefore look further to try to find a match.

 Part 4: Other passages about limited in extent, restricted, etc.

-We are now going to look elsewhere in the NMS report to see where SNH may have found the necessary justification to close Birk Knowes.
+We are now going to look elsewhere in the NMS report to see if SNH may have found the necessary justification to close Birk Knowes.
 What follows are highlighted sections from the report whenever it mentions that something is limited, restricted, or otherwise notable concerning SNH’s claims.
-Four instances could be found:
+Four instances could be found.
+They are discussed here:

 To translate this into more understandable terms:

-“The entire fossil bed at Birk Knowes is exposed in a discrete horizon that is both vertically and laterally restricted“.
+“The entire fossil bed at Birk Knowes is exposed in a distinct horizon that is both vertically and laterally restricted“.

-7) Perhaps most importantly, as the NMS did not dig exploratory trenches or drill cores to see how far the fossil bed continues, they had no means to verify that the fossil bed discontinues at any particular point.
+- The NMS survey did not dig exploratory trenches or drill cores to see how far the fossil bed continues.
+They therefore did not have the means to conclude that the fossil bed discontinues at any particular point.

 This is the last sentence of the written part of the report.